Schenkee/TryHackMe-Guides/Blue/Blue.md

 Lastly the guide mentions to migrate to a different process ID.
 Firstly input ```ps``` to list all running system processes which will provide the **PID** which is used to identify running system processes.
 This can be useful if the process meterpreter is running as does not have **SYSTEM** privileges.

 It is also worth to check which process the session is running as which can be done via ```getpid``` this will provide the running meterpreter session pid and help aid understanding if migration is needed or not.
-But for the sake of following the guide lets migrate to a different process using ```migrate PID```
+Although migration may not be strictly necessary in this case, it is included to demonstrate process persistence techniques.
+Let’s migrate to a different process using ```migrate PID```
 ![Escalate - Pid and Migrate](./Images/Escalate%20-%20Pid%20and%20Migrate.png)
 This may sometimes return errors in which case try a different pid.